break2make/tutorials/docker.md

 # Run/Create a container

-sudo docker run -it --rm --network host -v $(pwd)/host_dir_name:absolute-path-to/container_dir img_name:tag command
+`sudo docker run -it --rm --network host -v $(pwd)/host_dir_name:absolute-path-to/container_dir img_name:tag command`

 Where:
---rm: container is removed upon exit command in container console
+`--rm`: container is removed upon exit command in container console `-it`: for interactive
--it: for interactive
--d: to detach and run the container in background
--v: to create a volume from command line
---network: for network driver
+`-d`: to detach and run the container in background `-v`: to create a volume from command line `--network`: for network driver